The stylesheets V3.11

 - (4) default-unminified.css (unminified default, not active)

-When the system is first set up in 'setup' two more stylesheets are created:
+When the system is first installed, three more stylesheets are created:

 Minified stylesheets

-The folder /css-unminified/ contains the following inactive stylesheets:
+The folder /css-unminified/ contains at least the following inactive stylesheets:

 Minified versions of normalize-unminified.css and print-unminified.css are contained in common-g.css and common-h.css.
 To edit the styles they contain, edit the unminified sections, 'minify' them and paste into common-g.css and common-h.css then upload those two files.
 Stylesheets can be minified (compressed) here »